MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-app-store-listings.md

 # Create app Store listings

-The **Store listings** section of the [app submission process](app-submissions.md) is where you provide the text and [images](app-screenshots-and-images.md) that customers will see in your app's Store listing.
+The **Store listings** section of the [app submission process](app-submissions.md) is where you provide the text and [images](app-screenshots-and-images.md) that customers will see when viewing your app's listing in the Microsoft Store.

 > [!NOTE]
 > We have recently updated the options on this page.
 If you had an in-progress submission from before the newer options were available, that submission will still show the older options.
 You can delete that submission and then create a new one if you want to use the new options for that app.
 Otherwise, the newer options will become available with the next update after you publish your in-progress submission.